TEN WAYS TRAVELING JAPAN SURPRISED ME

 Finally I’ll give a mention to an obscure little place Cafe Gallerie in Kyoto.
 It was on a back road near Arashiyama and lived up to it’s claim as the smallest museum in Kyoto.

 You had me at cake… I mean art…

-The proprietors were super friendly, and whilst their English was much better than my Japanese, we had something that resembled conversation among the replications of famous artwork.
+The proprietors were super friendly, their English was much better than my Japanese, and we had something that resembled conversation among the strange replications of famous artwork.

 The gentleman below took this photo.
 You can’t get this close to the original artwork!
 Nor do you get cake!

 The friendly proprietor of Cafe Gallerie pictured with giant white gaijin.